mareksagan/WireTransfers/README.md

 # WireTransfers
-Banking transaction system using Stellar blockchain and Drools BPM
+Banking transaction system using Hyperledger Fabric blockchain and Drools BPM

 ## Requirements
 * API will expose an endpoint which accepts the user information (**customerID**, **initialCredit**)